-- Affairs of the Trust are to be conducted by the Council of Governors in accordance with its Constitution and Licence (includes ensuring the BoDs acts so that the Trust does not breach the conditions of its licence). - Led by the Chairman, Governors are to regularly communicate to members and the public details on how Governors have discharged their responsibilities, including their impact and effectiveness on: - Holding the Non-Executive Directors to account for the performance of the BoDs. - Communicating with members and the public and transmitting their views to the BoDs and; - Contributing to the development of forward plans of the Trust. - To respond as appropriate when consulted by the BoD in accordance with the Trust's Constitution. - To complete an annual 'Governors' Declaration of Interest' (details recorded in the Trust's Annual Governors' Declaration of Interest Register and formally recorded at a Council of Governors' Meeting).
-Governors who fail to disclose any interest or material interest required to be disclosed under the Trust's Constitution provisions must permanently vacate their office if required to do so by a majority of the remaining Governors. - To meet the 'Fit and Proper Person' test as defined by regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and/or condition G4 of the Trust's Licence (criteria outlined on pages 19 & 20) - To adhere to the 'Governors' Code of Conduct' including Nolan Principles (code outlined on pages 21 & 22). - To complete and clear a 'Disclosure & Barring Service' (D&BS) check.
+- Affairs of the Trust are to be conducted by the Council of Governors in accordance with its Constitution and Licence (includes ensuring the BoDs acts so that the Trust does not breach the conditions of its licence). - Led by the Chairman, Governors are to regularly communicate to members and the public details on how Governors have discharged their responsibilities, including their impact and effectiveness on: - Holding the Non-Executive Directors to account for the performance of the BoDs. - o Communicating with members and the public and transmitting their views to the BoDs and; - Contributing to the development of forward plans of the Trust. - To respond as appropriate when consulted by the BoD in accordance with the Trust's Constitution. - To complete an annual 'Governors' Declaration of Interest' (details recorded in the Trust's Annual Governors' Declaration of Interest Register and formally recorded at a Council of Governors' Meeting).
+Governors who fail to disclose any interest or material interest required to be disclosed under the Trust's Constitution provisions must permanently vacate their office if required to do so by a majority of the remaining Governors. - To meet the 'Fit and Proper Person' Test as defined by regulation 5 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 and/or condition G4 of the Trust's Licence, undertaking and clearing the associated checks/reviews as and when required i.e. insolvency, bankruptcy and disqualified directors' registration alongside a health questionnaire (criteria outlined on pages 19, 20 & 21). - To adhere to the 'Governors' Code of Conduct' including Nolan Principles (code outlined on pages 21 & 22). - To complete and clear a 'Disclosure & Barring Service' (D&BS) check.